Documenting the American South Logo

 • Abstract

-Herman Talmadge served as Georgia's Democratic governor from 1948 to 1955 (and a brief stint in 1947), and as that state's senator from 1957 to 1981.
+Herman Talmadge served as the Democratic governor of Georgia from 1948 to 1955 (in addition to a brief stint in 1947), and went on to represent that state in the United States Senate from 1957 to 1981.
 In this interview, he shares his opinions on integration and race relations in Georgia.
 Talmadge, who opposed integration, claims that he did so to avoid tensions.
 He maintains that had the federal government stayed out of the South, states like Georgia would have integrated slowly but surely and with significantly less strife.

 • Finding aid to the Southern Oral History Program Collection